EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

      * You may not see the word `deck` in the file path at the top, this is the `home` folder for the `deck` user
 2. Click the hamburger menu in the top right, `☰`, click `Show Hidden Files`
 3. Right click `.bashrc`, click `Open with Kate` or a file editor of your choice
-4. Add these three lines to the bottom of the `.bashrc` file
+4. Add these lines to the bottom of the `.bashrc` file

 ```
-# Uncomment the line below if you know that you are using xhost
+# Uncomment the xhost line below if you know that you are using xhost
 #xhost +si:localuser:$USER
 export PATH=$PATH:$HOME/.local/bin
 ```